MFarabi619/LaTeXResumeSync/README.md

     - I also don't really need the templates that they offer because I've struck gold with my content formatting and the templates I currently have.
         - I will likely use these templates for the forseeable future, and need to be able to apply pixel-perfect customizations within LaTeX code; which is where all resume makers fall short.
         - I've been making resumes for years and have attended many resume workshops.
 I have never found a single template that is up to my standard and meets my needs exactly.
     - There is also but one MAJOR catch.
-The content is not stored in a format that is easy to migrate off of 😤
+The content is not stored in a format that is easy to import/export 😤
         - Click each element with a mouse to copy paste or try to string together plugins to fill the void?
 No thanks 🙅‍♂️

-I love tables so here's a table.
+I love tables so here's a table to visualize the comparisons.

 | Feature                           | Microsoft Word | Google Docs | Resume Makers | Canva | Figma | LaTeX |
 |:----------------------------------|:--------------:|:-----------:|:-------------:|:-----:|:-----:|:-----:|